Employment

 There is also a labour force module in the Census of Population and Housing.
 This module is shorter than the Household Survey Questionnaire module, and is generally completed through a self-enumeration mode.

-While aggregates produced from household surveys and the Census which do not use the Labour Force Survey Questionnaire Module are designed to be consistent with the international concepts of employment and unemployment, the treatment of certain small population groups is simpler and less precise than that used in the LFS.
-Consequently, there are differences between estimates produced from the LFS and those produced from the Census or from household surveys using the reduced modules.
+While estimates produced from the Census are designed to be broadly consistent with the international concepts of employment and unemployment, the treatment of certain small population groups is simpler and less precise than that used in the LFS.
+Consequently, there are differences between estimates produced from the LFS and those produced from the Census.

 Data sources